-Turns out, your physical well-being isn’t the only thing at stake when you go to the hospital.
-So too is your financial well-being.
-That’s because no debt is more common than medical debt.
+Your physical well-being isn’t the only thing at stake when you go to the hospital.
+So, too, is your financial health.

 Not concerned yet?
 Consider that a medical collection notice on your credit report, even for a small bill, can lower your credit score 100 points or more.
 You can’t pay your way out of the mess after the fact, either.
 Medical debt notifications stay on your credit report for seven years after you’ve paid off the bill.

-The good news (yes, there is good news here) is you can often prevent medical debt from ruining your credit simply by being attentive and proactive.
+The good news is that you can often prevent medical debt from ruining your credit simply by being attentive and proactive.
+Here’s how.

 Pay close attention to your bills

-“In my experience, it’s often a surprise to people,” says Hathaway.
-“Most people don’t routinely check their credit reports, assume everything is fine, and then a mark on their credit shows up when they go to buy a car or home.”
+“Most people don’t routinely check their credit reports, assume everything is fine, and then a mark on their credit shows up when they go to buy a car or home,” Hathaway said.

 The confusion often traces back to one of two common occurrences, according to Ron Sykstus, a consumer bankruptcy attorney in Birmingham, Ala.

-“People usually get caught off guard either because they thought their insurance was supposed to pick something up and it didn’t, or because they paid the bill, but it got miscoded and applied to the wrong account,” says Sykstus.
-“It’s a hassle, but track your payments and make sure they get where they are supposed to get.
-I can’t stress that enough.”
+“People usually get caught off guard either because they thought their insurance was supposed to pick something up and it didn’t, or because they paid the bill but it got miscoded and applied to the wrong account,” Sykstus said.
+“It’s a hassle, but track your payments and make sure they get where they are supposed to get.”

 Stay in your network

-One of the major ways insured patients wind up with unmanageable medical bills is through services rendered – often unbeknown to the patient – by out-of-network providers, according to Kevin Haney, president of A.S.K.
+One of the major ways insured patients wind up with unmanageable medical bills is through services rendered – often not known to the patient – by out-of-network providers, according to Kevin Haney, president of A.S.K.
 Benefit Solutions.

-According to Haney, if you were unknowingly treated by an out-of-network provider, it’s not unreasonable to contact the provider and ask them to bill you at their in-network rate.
+According to Haney, if you were unknowingly treated by an out-of-network provider, it’s would not be unreasonable for you to contact the provider and ask them to bill you at their in-network rate.

-“You can push back on lack of disclosure and negotiate,” Haney says.
-“They’re accepting much lower amounts for the same service with their in-network patients.
-They may do the same for you.”
+“You can push back on lack of disclosure and negotiate,” Haney said.
+“They’re accepting much lower amounts for the same service with their in-network patients.”

 Work it out with your provider BEFORE your bills are sent to collections